linode/apl-docs/docs/inst-overview.md

 3. Install Otomi using the [Helm chart](chart)
 4. Follow the [activation steps](activation).

-To learn how to work with Otomi, start with the [tutorials](/docs/tutorials/).
+To learn using Otomi, start with the labs in the [workshops](https://github.com/redkubes/workshops) repository.